 This is especially true for white bread, which can have dire consequences for your weight and overall health.

 According to a study out of the University of Navarra in Spain, eating more than three or four slices of white bread a day was linked to a 40 percent higher risk of becoming obese.

 For more on why you should ditch white bread, check the following studies:

-When you’re cutting on sugar, it’s good to have a few healthy snacks in case you get hungry in between meals.
-This is especially the case during the first few weeks.
+When you’re cutting down on sugar, it’s good to have a few healthy snacks on hand in case you get hungry between meals.

-But, here’s the kicker.
-Most typical snacks are full of sugar and unhealthy additives.
-Items such as chips, crackers, and pretzels, are nothing but sugar bombs with little to nothing nutritional value.
+Chips, crackers, and pretzels are nothing but sugar bombs with little to no nutritional value.

-For that reason, snacking, the way we’re used to, can actually do more harm than good.
+This is why snacking the way we’re used to can actually do more harm than good.

-Here’s what I’d recommend you to do: swap junk snacks for healthy ones.
-Typically, the right snacks are high in healthy fats, lean protein, and fiber, but very low in sugar, grains, and carbs.
+The right snacks are high in healthy fats, lean protein, and fiber but very low in sugar, grains, and carbs.

-These types of snacks can leave you feeling full, which helps you consume less on your upcoming meal and throughout the day.
+They leave you feeling full, which helps you consume less of your upcoming meal and throughout the day.